-It’s easy to see what Roatan is one of the top scuba diving destinations in the world.
-It’s easy to get to but Reef House also offers more affordable Roatan diving packages than other popular diving locations.
+It’s easy to see why Roatan is one of the top scuba diving destinations in the world.
+It’s not only easy to get to but Reef House also offers more affordable Roatan diving packages than other popular diving locations.

 It is also important to consider your travel companions.
 Will you be traveling with kids or a non-diving spouse?
 Will any of you have special dietary needs or restrictions?